magomimmo/modern-cljs/doc/tutorial-15.md

 ```

 The above REPL session for testing the `validate-shopping-form`
-function does not substitute unit testing, because as soon as we stop
+function does not substitute for unit testing, because as soon as we
-the REPL all the tests are gone and if we need (and we'll need for
+stop the REPL all the tests are gone.
+If we need to repeat them (Which
-sure) to repeat them, they have to be manually retyped.
+we certainly will), they will have to be manually retyped.

 ## Unit testing with clojure.test

-I don't like any kind of code repetition and retyping similar
+I don't like any kind of code repetition.
+Retyping similar expressions
-expressions again and again in the REPL is something that is even
+again and again in the REPL is something that feels awful to me.
+So,
-worst to me.
-So, let's introduce the `clojure.test` namespace to
+let's introduce the `clojure.test` namespace to automate at least the
-automate at least the need of retyping in the REPL the same tests
+need to retype the same tests anytime we change something in the
-anytime we change something in the `validate-shopping-form`.
+`validate-shopping-form`.

-### Mirroring the projet structure
+### Mirroring the project structure

 First, we need to prepare the structure of the `test` directory to
 reflect the corresponding layout of the project `src` directory.

 Replicate the `src` directory structure into the `test` directory and
 remove the original `modern_cljs` directory created by the `$ lein new
-modern-cljs` command at the very beggining of the `modern-cljs` series
+modern-cljs` command at the very beginning of the `modern-cljs` series
 of tutorials.

 ```bash